--Glass showers and big shower heads with grey stone.
+-Glass showers and big shower heads with gray stone.

 Sounds interesting and without being popular previously, it gains power quickly.
 This is one of the most unexpected combinations, but very elegant and minimalistic.
 It also has some particular elements to notice:

 -What is one of the most famous Japanese interior items?
-A divider wall- “shōji”, made from translucent (or matt) paper sheets on a wooden frame.
+A divider wall- “shōji”, is made from translucent (or matt) paper sheets on a wooden frame.
 This is the traditional element of architecture.
-It can be also the door or window made in this style.
+It can also be the door or window made in this style.

--Japanese wall art is very unique: pink gardens of Sakura, storks, mountains, and bamboo.
-Moreover, instead of modern pictures, you will see Japanese fans and umbrellas, scroll paintings made on the bamboo twigs.
+-Japanese wall art is unique: pink gardens of Sakura, storks, mountains, and bamboo.
+Moreover, instead of modern pictures, you will see Japanese fans and umbrellas, and scroll paintings made on bamboo twigs.

 Floor lamps and chandeliers are peculiar and frequently look like Japanese walls (those made from paper and wooden frames) with some hieroglyphs.

--The best way to use the space for various functions and not to overload the area and mind is to use furniture transformers.
-For instance, the bed, which turns into the sofa, or a table for home office.
+-The best way to use the space for various functions and not overload the area and mind is to use furniture transformers.
+For instance, the bed, which turns into the sofa, or a table for the home office.

--Smart lighting, when you regulate the light by move or voice.
+-Smart lighting is when you regulate the light by moving or voice.

 The next exciting trend is about lovely dark colors with a matt finish.
-Mainly black, dark brown, grey, dark blue.
-Usually, we may notice the dark colors are trendy from season to season, but this year the matt finish is on the top place.
-These matt colors are offered to be used for walls, stairs, window frames (especially together with bright walls), furniture.
-There are no doubts dusky matt colors look gorgeous and expensive.
-For those who are tired of standard white and beige classic and look for accents, this is one of the options to change the environment.
+Mainly black, dark brown, gray, and dark blue.
+Usually, we may notice the dark colors are trendy from season to season, but this year the matt finish is in the top place.
+These matt colors are offered to be used for walls, stairs, window frames (especially together with bright walls), and furniture.
+There are no doubts, dusky matt colors look gorgeous and expensive.
+For those who are tired of standard white and beige classics and look for accents, this is one of the options to change the environment.
 This trend may be useful for those, who plan home office design or a special place that has to be divided from the whole interior.
 By the way, the dark theme is very demanding among the customers we work with.

 Internet space is full of different trends and it is so easy to get lost.
 We hope you will choose our blog as one of your main sources to know more about design trends.
 Despite all the new trends we have every year, it is not necessary to follow all of them.
 Remember that you may create your own- personalization is also one of the design features.
 Your needs and wants are always in the first place, so having a source of inspiration may help you to create your unique design.
 Share with us in the comments which style you would use and why.
 We would love to discuss this topic with you!